TestProjects-Sigma/sigmatoolkit/README.md

    - Use debug mode to monitor scanning progress
    - Consider smaller ranges or specific ports for faster results

+8. **Speed test inaccuracies**:
+   - Close all other applications using internet bandwidth
+   - Ensure no background downloads, updates, or streaming are running
+   - Use longer test durations (30-60 seconds) for more accurate results
+   - Test with multiple servers to identify potential server-side limitations
+   - Check if antivirus or firewall is interfering with tests
+   - For gigabit connections, try custom servers closer to your location

-7. **Permission errors**:
+10. **Permission errors**:
     - Some network tools may require elevated privileges
     - Run as administrator (Windows) or with sudo (Linux/macOS) if needed
     - ICMP ping may require root privileges on some systems

 ### Debug Mode
 Enable debug mode for detailed logging of all operations: